 In his hurriedness to get off to work, I noticed Kev took the time to throw away my used coffee filter hanging off the side of the Chemex.
 Meanwhile, I sat at the dining room table, drinking the cup of coffee that filter had produced.
 It was a rare glimpse.
 I’m usually the one in the kitchen or on the floor corralling the babe.
 Thank you, I said.
 He said you’re welcome like it was no big deal, like he does it all the time.
 I often throw it away, he said.
 I paused, took another sip, and tried to remember the last time I threw it away.
 Thank you, I said again.
 Read more

+I’d make these pumpkin scones once a week if my hips could lie.
+I never really thought to put pumpkin into a scone.
+But then again, I don’t think about a lot of things.
 My soon-to-be-neighbor Lucy asked how I come up with recipes.
 I told her I wish I could attribute it to my brilliantly creative mind.
 But alas, my mind is neither brilliant or creative when it comes to recipes.
-And let’s be honest, I’m kind of a Plain Jane when it comes to food.
-One really good (and simple) recipe far outweighs 10 interesting recipes in my book.
-Boring, Plain Jane, classic.
-Call me what you’d like.
+I’m kind of a Plain Jane when it comes to food.
+These pumpkin scones might be the exception.
 Read more

 Crisp temperatures.
 Cozy couches.
 Comfort food.
 Lazy weekends.
 Sideways sun.
 Mug filled hands.
 Red tipped noses.
 Chunky knit socks.
 Blue faded jeans.
 Apple cider donuts.
 Wood crackling bonfires.
 She’s back in full force.
 Hi, Autumn.